-SUMMARY
+2 SUMMARY

-The NOAA scientific integrity policy, NOAA Administrative Order 202-735D (referred to as the policy and SIP in this guide), promises to ensure the free flow of scientific information and "preserve the integrity of the scientific activities it conducts, and activities that are conducted on its behalf" (SIP § 5.02).
+The NOAA scientific integrity policy, NOAA Administrative Order 202-735D-3 (referred to as the policy and SIP in this guide), promises to ensure the free flow of scientific information and "preserve the integrity of the scientific activities it conducts, and activities that are conducted on its behalf" (SIP § 6.02).

 The policy's definition of scientific integrity extends beyond research misconduct and includes the right to communicate scientific findings without interference or censorship.
-It addresses key areas of scientific integrity and provides clear procedural guidance for scientific integrity complaints while clearly explaining its scope, principles of scientific integrity, and NOAA policies.
+It addresses key areas of scientific integrity and provides clear procedural guidance for scientific integrity complaints while clearly explaining its scope, principals of scientific integrity, and NOAA policies.
 It also includes a code of scientific conduct and a code of ethics for scientific supervision and management, which provide valuable context for the principles the policy contains.
-NOAA also stands out from other agencies in that it actively maintains a scientific integrity website "NOAA Scientific Integrity Commons" which includes an FAQ page that helps to clarify many of the issues raised in the SIP.